 - Avoidance is a very common method of uncooperativeness and includes avoiding appointments, missing meetings, and cutting short visits due to other apparent important activity (often because the prospect of involvement makes the person anxious and they hope to escape it).
 Extreme avoidance may include not answering the door, as opposed to not being in.
 They may clearly have a problem, have something to hide, resent outside interference or find staff changes difficult.
 They may face up to the contact as they realise the worker is resolute in their intention, and may become more able to engage as they perceive the worker's concern for them and their wish to help;

 - Confrontation includes challenging practitioners, provoking arguments, and often indicates a deep-seated lack of trust leading to a 'fight' rather than 'flight' response to difficult situations.
 Parents / carers may fear, perhaps realistically, that their children may be taken away or they may be reacting to them having being taken away.
 They may have difficulty in consistently seeing the worker's good intent and be suspicious of their motives.
 It is important for the worker to be clear about their role and purpose, demonstrate a concern to help, but not to expect an open relationship to begin with.
 However, the parent / carer's uncooperativeness must be challenged, so that they become aware that the worker / agency will not give up.
-If the worker involved faces this kind of confrontation and verbal aggression, they should seek advice and support from their manager in finding the most effective way to continue to work with the family (see Section 10, Keeping Workers Safe);
+This may involve the worker experiencing multiple displays of confrontation;

-- Violence: It may reflect a deep and long-standing fear and projected hatred of authority figures.
+- Violence threatened or actual violence by a small minority of people is the most difficult of uncooperative behaviours for the worker/agency to engage with.
+It may reflect a deep and long-standing fear and projected hatred of authority figures.
 People may have experience of getting their way through intimidation and violent behaviour.
 The worker / agency will need to be realistic about the capacity for change in the context of an offer of help with the areas that need to be addressed.
-If necessary the children should be referred for Section 47 enquiries, and this may entail them being removed from the family home for assessment.
-Keeping workers safe in such situations is vital (see Section 10, Keeping Workers Safe).

 There are a variety of reasons why some families may be uncooperative with practitioners, including: